Hi, I’m Eric.

 Featured Projects

-- #ClimateEquity (with Benjamin VonWong)
+- #ClimateEquity (with artist Benjamin VonWong)

 - Ending STEM teacher shortages with network mapping